Enjoy our comprehensive package of core and flexible benefits

 Pop in to find a welcoming face and a friendly ear, as well as a multi-faith prayer room.
 Find out more on our faith pages.

-The University is working with Sodexo, to offer an extensive range of flexible benefits for Plymouth University staff under the My Benefits Portal, which is available to access upon joining.
+The University is working with Sodexo, to offer an extensive range of flexible benefits for University of Plymouth staff under the My Benefits Portal, which is available to access upon joining.
 This will offer exclusive access to a full range of discounted opportunities including deals on retail/shopping, dining, days out, holidays, local cinema, theatre access, IT and much more.
 Existing staff can access current offers at My Benefits Portal.

 We want to help you to make the most of our location - a thriving waterfront city in the heart of the South West with all it has to offer.
 Come and join us.